centreon/centreon-documentation/en/installation/architectures.md

 * Apache web server for Centreon web interface
 * MariaDB databases to store monitoring and performance data
-* The Centcore process is used to operate on collected data
+* The Centreon Gorgone process is used to operate on collected data
 * A monitoring engine to collect data
 * Collected data are sent to Centreon Broker SQL using cbmod by monitoring engine
 * Centreon Broker SQL allows to store information into MariaDB databases and forward them to Centreon Broker RRD locally.
 All information are forwarded to the Centreon central server.